lwlss/MacPherson_2020/markdown/weekone.md

 ![Example](atom.png)

 ## Tuesday
 On Tuesday I began properly learning Julia.
 I learned how to set variables, create arrays which are groups of variables and manipulate these arrays with various methods.
 I also learned about dictionaries, which can be used to group objects and numbers and assign information to them, and iterative loops which can perform multiple tasks in a row without having to manually type out commands for each task.
-Finally I learned about functions which can repeat an argument with different inputs.
+Finally I learned about functions which can repeat a set of code which will perform the same task with different input arguments that I submit.

 ###### Variables